spiral/docs/docs/en/filters/composite.md

 ```

-The Spiral Framework provides two types of nested filters:
+Spiral provides two types of nested filters:

 ## Nested Filter

-The Spiral Framework allows you to create compound filters by nesting other filters inside them.
-This is done by
+Spiral allows you to create compound filters by nesting other filters inside them.
+This is done by declaring a property
-declaring a property in the parent filter class and decorating it with the `Spiral\Filters\attribute\NestedFilter`
+in the parent filter class and decorating it with the `Spiral\Filters\attribute\NestedFilter` attribute.
+The attribute
-attribute.
-The attribute takes a class parameter, which is set to the child filter class.
-This allows the parent filter
+takes a class parameter, which is set to the child filter class.
+This allows the parent filter to accept input data in
-to accept input data in a nested format, where the property decorated with this attribute contains the data for the
+a nested format, where the property decorated with this attribute contains the data for the child filter.
+This makes it
-child filter.
-This makes it easy to validate and filter the data in multiple levels and reuse the child filter in
-different parent filters.
+easy to validate and filter the data in multiple levels and reuse the child filter in different parent filters.

 ```php app/src/Request/ProfileFilter.php
 namespace App\Request;